yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Monitors can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.

-* Encourage quality posts: thank students whose posts have a positive impact and who answer questions.
+* Encourage quality contributions: thank students whose posts have a positive impact and who answer questions.

-* Check links, images, and videos in addition to the text that students post.
+* Check links, images, and videos in addition to the text of each message.
 Edit offensive or inappropriate posts quickly, and explain why.

 * Review posts with a large number of votes and recognize "star posters" publicly and regularly.